dgwatkins/wcml/readme.txt

 * Bug fix: Fixed a bug that caused a wrong price to be displayed when adding a product in the cart from two different languages.
 * Bug fix: After a product translation was edited in the standard product editor, the WooCommerce custom attribute translations were lost.
 * Bug fix: The product variations failed to sync when the term_id was different than the term_taxonomy_id for the terms used to create the variations.
+* Bug fix: Some product translations were showing non existing discounted prices.
+* Fixed a couple of compatibility issues with WooCommerce Product Bundles (e.g. with using the Flatsome theme)
+* Fixed a small usability issue related to Sensei

 = 3.6.4 =
 * Bug fix: Parse error: syntax error, unexpected T_PAAMAYIM_NEKUDOTAYIM (introduced in 3.6.1)